danieltohzh/gcsusmobile/README.md

 ### Set you your brand
 - Change project name: Inside root folder, run `npx react-native-rename <your-new-project-name>` to rename the app
-- With your IDE, global search and replace `rnStarter`
+- With your IDE, global search and replace `gcsusmobile`
 - Change project icon: Replace the `icon.png` and `logo.png` inside `public/assets` folder with your own assets.
 Then run `yarn generate:icon && yarn generate:bootsplash`

 ### Set up deep linking